-Apart from the reimbursement of their expenses, each member of the Supervisory Board receives fixed annual remuneration, payable at the end of each fiscal year.
-The fixed remuneration of the Chairman is EUR 30,000 per year, that of the Deputy Chairman EUR 25,000 per year and that of an ordinary member of the Supervisory Board EUR 20,000 per year.
+In accordance with the increase in Supervisory Board compensation resolved at the Annual General Meeting 2022, each member of the Supervisory Board receives, in addition to reimbursement of his or her expenses, annual fixed compensation payable at the end of each fiscal year.
+The fixed remuneration of the Chairman is EUR 45,000 per year, that of the Deputy Chairman EUR 30,000 per year and that of an ordinary member of the Supervisory Board EUR 25,000 per year.
 Members of the Supervisory Board who belong to the Supervisory Board for only part of the fiscal year receive remuneration in proportion to the length of their membership.
 In addition, attendance fees of EUR 500 per meeting are paid to Supervisory Board members.
-The total remuneration of the Supervisory Board and its breakdown in 2021 are shown in the following table.
+The total remuneration of the Supervisory Board and its breakdown in 2022 are shown in the following table.